NazgulCoder/Universal-PC-Optimization/README.md

 - [Tweaky](https://www.d7xtech.com/tweaky/)
 - [CCleaner](https://www.ccleaner.com/ccleaner/download) - Mainly used for cleaning, fixing the registry, uninstalling apps, and removing unwanted apps from startup - **BEWARE OF INTRUSIVE ADS**
 - [AdwCleaner](https://www.malwarebytes.com/adwcleaner) - Remove Bloatwares

+## Windows Tweaks
+I recommend to disable [GameBarPresenceWriter](https://github.com/NazgulCoder/Universal-PC-Optimization/raw/refs/heads/main/uploads/Disable%20GameBarPresenceWriter.zip) and [MPO](https://github.com/NazgulCoder/Universal-PC-Optimization/raw/refs/heads/main/uploads/MPO.zip) to improve gaming performance by minimizing background interference and ensuring GPU and CPU resources are fully dedicated to the game.
+These optimizations are particularly beneficial for gamers experiencing stuttering, input lag, or screen tearing, especially in competitive settings where every millisecond counts.
+Disabling these features helps prioritize raw performance over non-essential functionalities, leading to a smoother and more consistent gaming experience.

+I recommend also to enable daily drive optimization.
+To do so, go to **Settings > System > Storage > Advanced storage settings > Drive optimization**, click **Optimize** for your drives, and make sure **Scheduled optimization** is turned on for automatic maintenance.

 WORK IN PROGRESS